Guided Kayaking, Guided Tasting

-Spend three days paddling the beautiful San Juan Islands and two nights enjoying award winning craft beers from Boundary Bay Brewing Company as our expertly guided sea kayaking tour by day becomes a “waterfront” tasting room by night.
-We will be pairing locally crafted Boundary Bay Brewing Company beers with our delicious camp cuisine – guaranteed to please the most discriminating palate while you relax and enjoy the view!
+Spend three days paddling the beautiful San Juan Islands and two nights enjoying award winning craft beers from Boundary Bay Brewing Company or Icicle Brewing Company as our expertly guided sea kayaking tour by day becomes a “waterfront” tasting room by night.
+We will be pairing locally crafted Icicle Brewing Company beers with our delicious camp cuisine while you relax and enjoy the view!

 Day 1 – Outdoor Odyssey’s guide(s) will meet you in Friday Harbor on San Juan Island.
 Our van will take the group, which generally averages from 6-8 participants, (maximum of 12), to our put-in site on the south side of San Juan Island.

 After stowing all camping and personal gear, we’ll have a thorough orientation covering the fitting of the kayak, paddling technique, safety and boat handling.
 We won’t get on the water until everybody feels comfortable about kayaking.
 On our first day we’ll work our way northward kayaking along the picturesque east side of San Juan Island.
 We’ll keep a sharp eye out for wildlife including eagles, harbor seals and dall porpoise.
 As we look to the east, you’ll have spectacular views of Mt.
 Baker.
 Our destination for the night is Jones Island, a Washington State Park only accessible by boat.
 After camp is set up, your guide will prepare dinner while you get to relax with a glass of beer appetizers.
 We’ll be pairing our premium micro brews with delicious gourmet cuisine.